View Source Ash.Policy.Check.Builtins (ash v3.4.43)

 This check is true when the current action is being run "through" a relationship.

-This check is true when the action name matches the provided action name.
+This check is true when the action name matches the provided action name or names.

 This check is true when the action type matches the provided type